naqvijafar91/go-workshops/docs/04-arrays-slice-variadic-fn.md

 ### What is a variadic function?

-Functions in general accept only a fixed number of arguments.  _A variadic function is a function that accepts a variable number of arguments.
+Functions, in general, accept only a fixed number of arguments.  _A variadic function is a function that accepts a variable number of arguments.
 If the last parameter of a function definition is prefixed by ellipsis  **...**, then the function can accept any number of arguments for that parameter._

 **Only the last parameter of a function can be variadic.
 We will learn why this is the case in the next section of this tutorial.**